-Starting a company in Europe automatically gives you access to one of the world’s biggest business hubs with a sophisticated infrastructure, strong legal protection, and a skilled workforce.
-The EU remains the second-largest economy in the world with $15.6 trillion nominal GDP and the largest trading block.
+Starting a company in Europe automatically gives you access to one of the world’s biggest business hubs with a sophisticated infrastructure, strong legal protections, and a skilled workforce.
+The EU remains the second-largest economy in the world with a $15.6 trillion nominal GDP and the largest trading block.
 In 2020, nine European countries appeared in the top-20 list of “Ease of doing business ranking” by the World Bank.
 Therefore, Europe remains one of the most attractive options for international investment and business formation.

 While COVID-19 poses significant threats to business development, the EU is projected to almost fully recover from the hit over the next two years.
 According to The European Commission’s Autumn 2020 Economic Forecast, the EU’s economy will contract by 7.4% in 2020 before growing 4.1% in 2021 and 3% in 2022.
 On the contrary, the US economy is predicted to shrink by 6.5% in 2020 according to the Federal Reserve, but will only grow by 3.6% in 2021 according to the forecasts, slowing down the recovery and possibly not bringing the country to the pre-COVID levels in 2022.

 EU will grow more than the USA in the next 2 years

 COVID-19 also presented opportunities for many segments of businesses, including IT, construction, transportation, warehousing, and many others.
 With the vaccine just around the corner, it is time to prepare to launch a new business and expand in the post-COVID world.